Apolline-Lille/apolline-qarpediem/README.md

 The Gateway is accessible, over the small LAN by any computer connected to Linksys-CSAM2 Router (Wifi or Ethernet), via this address : 10.42.0.251

-Username and password is written below the gateway.
+Username and password are written below the gateway.

 ## Access LoRaWAN Server Admin Interface